What Are Soft Skills?

 4. Socialize with teammates.

-You use workplace skills in every interaction you have.
+You use soft skills in every interaction you have.
 Simply getting to know your teammates can be an effective way to practice your communication and active listening and can create opportunities for future collaboration.

 5. Suggest improvements to processes.